 Map 16: Protected Areas (2.95 MB) Important Water-related Protected Areas for Species and Habitat Protection Layers: Areas for species and habitat protection (< 10,000 ha, 10,000 - 50,000 ha, > 50,000 ha), Transboundary co-operation

 The floodplains and wetlands of the Danube basin are uniquely valuable ecosystems in global terms, although few areas are still in their natural or near-natural state.
-Over the last two centuries in particular, most of the larger floodplain areas have disappeared.
-Protected wetlands provide habitats for endangered species, help to even out flood peaks and reduce flood damage by storing surplus water.

 The habitats created by the Danube and its tributaries host a unique mix of species.
 But many habitats are degraded by man-made changes to the river profile and width, water depth and flow velocity following the construction of dams, weirs and canals.
 Many migratory fish including sturgeon species and the Danube Salmon are endangered or close to extinction by being disconnected from their spawning grounds and habitats or by being over-exploited.